tnokin/webauthn/README.md

 # Edit by tnokin
 When used this project against Chrome on Android I got an issue: in server/src/registration.js there is a test on some value equals "fido-u2f" and "packed".
 But instead I received "android-safetynet".
 I googled for hours for this absurdly complex FIDO protocol (and I find kind of funny that in France FIDO is dog food brand, because it is really what this protocol is) and did many trials and suddenly it started to work - miraculously.

+So this code needs to replace the server side of the webauthn lib.

 # webauthn